 Emotional abuse is subtle in its beginning.
 No one thinks about being attracted to be abused.
 So, hidden signs and feeling of discomfort represent the beginning of a dangerous situation.
 Some examples of emotional abuse are:

-- Privacy fading: An abuser will want to be with their victim all the time, round-the-clock.
+An abuser will want to be with their victim all the time, round-the-clock.
 The contact has to be frequent and will escalate from being harmless, such as seeing each other constantly, to demands to know phone, email, and social network passwords.
-Excuses based on trust will be given by the abuser, and the victim will give in for fear of jeopardizing the relationship or to avoid more conflicts and show that he/she has nothing to hide.
+The abuser will give excuses based on trust.
+And the victim will give in for fear of jeopardizing the relationship or to avoid more conflicts and show that he/she has nothing to hide.

-- Isolation from family and friends: Abusers separate victims from the people who care about them, the same people who could deduce what is happening because they are not the one being manipulated.
+Abusers separate victims from the people who care about them, the same people who could deduce what is happening because they are not the victims.

-- Verbal humiliation: Words have power, and just as they are capable of uplifting the spirit and showing appreciation for the beauty around us, they are also capable of doing the exact opposite, destroying it.
+Words have power, and just as they are capable of uplifting the spirit and showing appreciation for the surrounding beauty, they are also capable of doing the exact opposite, destroying it.
 Insults about being useless, or relating to intelligence, ability, physical appearance, and other characteristics will hurt, and scar the victims’ minds.